Explore Our Garden Wildlife Blog

 Use bird feeder cages

-A bird feeder cage can either surround a hanging bird feeder, or it can surround a ground feeder.
+A bird feeder cage can either surround a hanging bird feeder, or a ground feeder cage can surround a ground feeder.
 The holes on the cage allow small birds to hop through to access the food, but are too small for pigeons.

 Divide and conquer